alineayumi/ft_born2beroot/README.md

 	* Storage in physical hard disk: dynamically allocated
 	* Network attached to bridged adapter (to be able to use ssh into de VM)
 	<br  />
-	Configs while installing debian on first starup of VM:
+	Configs while installing debian on first startup of VM:
 	* Language/Country/Keymap/timezone
 	* Hostname: <username>42
 	* Root password